JoinCODED/WS-Dart-M6-Null-Safty/01_null_safty/04_assertion_operator.md

-The Assertion operator is used to assign nullable values to non-nullable variables, let me show you how it works:
+The assertion operator is used to assign nullable values to non-nullable variables.
+Let me show you how it works:

 ```dart
 void main() {